Shopify/ruby-lsp/jekyll/addons.markdown

 - Allowing LSP features to be enhanced by addons present in the application the developer is currently working on
 - Not requiring extra configuration from the user
 - Seamlessly integrating with the base features of the Ruby LSP
+- Providing addon authors with the entire static analysis toolkit that the Ruby LSP uses

 ## Guidelines